 In Home Lessons

-2)It is the student’s responsibility to take notes, record or otherwise archive lesson material for future reference.
-I unfortunately do not have time to make recordings/videos for each student each week outside of our lesson time.
-This is because it takes time to record the material then more time to upload the material to Youtube or send via email which does add up when you have over twenty students.
-However, I am more than glad to play slowly any material we went over while you record during the lesson time.
+2)While I do sometimes provide written materials, TABS, or charts, It is the student’s responsibility to completely archive lesson material for future reference.
+This includes recording video or audio examples as needed.
+I am more than glad to play slowly any material we went over while you record during the lesson time.
 You can use your phone to record via audio or video.